People Are Dyeing Their Hair With Dunkin' Donuts Coffee — But Is It Safe?

 Advertisement

-As you can see in the before-and-after photos above, hair is tinted a darker shade of brown once it's colored with coffee.
-But as Andy James, a colorist at L.A.’s Salon Benjamin, says, you may not get salon-quality results.
-“I wouldn’t recommend doing this at home, because color isn’t going to be as even as when coloring your hair at the salon,” he says.
-“We as hairdressers understand porosity, and apply color in order to achieve perfectly even color.
-In [the tutorial’s] pictures, you can see that her roots are still similar to her natural color, but now her ends are black, which now requires color-correction.”
+As you can see in the before-and-after photos above, hair is tinted a darker shade of brown once it's coloured with coffee.
+But as Andy James, a colourist at L.A.’s Salon Benjamin, says, you may not get salon-quality results.
+“I wouldn’t recommend doing this at home, because colour isn’t going to be as even as when colouring your hair at the salon,” he says.
+“We as hairdressers understand porosity, and apply colour in order to achieve perfectly even colour.
+In [the tutorial’s] pictures, you can see that her roots are still similar to her natural colour, but now her ends are black, which now requires colour-correction.”

-But James does see the conditioning benefits that coloring with coffee can provide.
-And Melinda Miller-Rider, a colorist at L.A.’s Andy LeCompte Salon, likes the idea of DIY-coloring with natural ingredients.
+But James does see the conditioning benefits that colouring with coffee can provide.
+And Melinda Miller-Rider, a colourist at L.A.’s Andy LeCompte Salon, likes the idea of DIY-colouring with natural ingredients.
 “Humans have been dyeing their hair with natural ingredients like teas, berries, and coffee for centuries,” she says.
 “Though hair tends to fade faster when dyeing with coffee and other natural ingredients, the upside is they may not have harsh additives — which can be hard on the endocrine system — when in raw or organic form.
 Coffee is also typically acidic, making hair shiny and soft.”

-But James does see the conditioning benefits that coloring with coffee can provide.
-And Melinda Miller-Rider, a colorist at L.A.’s Andy LeCompte Salon, likes the idea of DIY-coloring with natural ingredients.
+But James does see the conditioning benefits that colouring with coffee can provide.
+And Melinda Miller-Rider, a colourist at L.A.’s Andy LeCompte Salon, likes the idea of DIY-colouring with natural ingredients.
 “Humans have been dyeing their hair with natural ingredients like teas, berries, and coffee for centuries,” she says.
 “Though hair tends to fade faster when dyeing with coffee and other natural ingredients, the upside is they may not have harsh additives — which can be hard on the endocrine system — when in raw or organic form.
 Coffee is also typically acidic, making hair shiny and soft.”

 Advertisement